GalBrandwine/HalloPy/README.md

       toggeling back to keyboard will force drone to hover in the same place

     press 'l' - to land ( at any time)

+    press 'x' - to adjust background' threshold - for thicker palm recognition press 'z' - to adjust background' threshold - for thinner palm recognition

     press 'esc' to exit program ( only after drone landed)